 Instructors are required to certify each student's attendance as defined by the Department of Education.
 Taking attendance, or noting that one of the acceptable attendance activities (listed above) has occurred by the reporting date, is the only accurate means of verifying that the attendance certification is correct.

 The deadline for submitting certification is the official reporting date.

 Admissions and Records will send each faculty member an email notification three business days prior to the certification date for each class section they are teaching.
 The notification will list the course section(s) for which the certification date is approaching, the certification deadline date and the link for Online Services.
 Plese see Important Faculty Dates.

-Once the deadline has passed, the only changes that will be accepted are to correct entries that were mis-keyed and need to be changed to a different status.
-A change to 'attended' will only be entered if the student was actually in attendance before the certification deadline passed.
-To request a change to an incorrect entry, you will need to send an email from your ACC employee email account to email@example.com, listing the student(s) name and ACC ID number as they appear on the roster and the certification status (attended, never attended) to be manually entered on the student record by A&R staff.
+Once the deadline has passed, you will receive an automated email notification.
+Department Chairs and Deans are copied on the late submission emails.
+After the deadline, all entries must be made manually by Admissions and Records staff.
+An entry or change to 'attended' may only be entered if the student was actually in attendance before the certification deadline passed.
+To request manual entries of the late certifications or to change an incorrect entry, you will need to send an email from your ACC employee email account to email@example.com, listing the student(s) name and ACC ID number as they appear on the roster and the certification status (attended, never attended) to be manually entered on the student record by A&R staff.
 All entries will be reflected on the roster and the student record in Online Services.

 The student will not receive financial aid for your class and possibly for other classes.